 Australia improved its 2030 target ambition, which has improved its overall rating from “Highly insufficient” to “Insufficient”.
-The “Insufficient” rating indicates that Australia’s climate policies and commitments are not Paris Agreement compatible.
-Australia’s 2030 domestic emissions reduction target is consistent with warming of 2°C if all other countries followed a similar level of ambition.
+The “Insufficient” rating indicates that Australia’s climate policies and commitments are not compatible with limiting warming to 1.5°C. Australia’s 2030 domestic emissions reduction target is consistent with warming of 2°C if all other countries followed a similar level of ambition.
 Under Australia’s current policies, emissions will continue to rise and are consistent with more than 3°C warming if all other countries followed a similar level of ambition.
 To get a better rating, Australia needs to set a more ambitious 2030 target for emissions reductions, establish associated policies, and provide finance to support others.

 The newly-elected government has an opportunity to transition from the “gas-led” approach we have seen in recent years.
 The policies and action emissions trajectory shown here does not include the recent planned policy updates announced by the Labor Government.
 The projections are based on current policies implemented by the prior Morrison government.